 A One Percent Improvement Plan

-If you think about the things most lawyers do for marketing or business development, there are virtually unlimited ways to improve preparation, execution or follow-up by one percent.
+If you think about the things most lawyers do for marketing or business development, there are virtually unlimited ways to improve preparation, execution or follow-up by 1 percent.
 Here are just a few examples.

 Going to a lunch meeting: